ASLP-lab/SenSE/README.md

 ## Acknowledgements

 We sincerely thank all collaborators and Prof. [Shuai Wang](https://github.com/wsstriving) for their valuable contributions to this work and the accompanying paper.

+In addition, this implementation is based on [F5-TTS](https://github.com/SWivid/F5-TTS).
+We appreciae their excellent work.

 ## Contact Us